Aaron-AALG/uwTOPSIS/README.md

 ## Optimization in Python

 This library uses the [minimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) function of the scipy.optimize module to carry out the optimization problems.
-In particular, _R<sub>L_ and _R<sub>U_ are obtained one by one, thus we can compute the gradient and apply the __SLSQP__ method.
+In particular, R_L and R_U are obtained one by one, thus we can compute the gradient and apply the __SLSQP__ method.